 An oversimplified introduction to the anatomy of breathing

-Before we start, it is really important to understand what really happens when you breath.
+Before we start, it is really important to understand what really happens when you breathe.
 Without diving too deep into human anatomy, let me introduce these few basic, albeit essential facts about the way you breathe:

 When you inhale, you draw air into your lungs, for the sole purpose of nourishing your body with oxygen, which, from your lungs enters into your bloodstream.
-When you exhale, all you do is rid yourself of the carbon-dioxide, which accumulates in your lungs, coming form your bloodstream.
+When you exhale, all you do is rid yourself of the carbon-dioxide, which accumulates in your lungs, coming from your bloodstream.

 This process of gas exchange between your lungs and the environment is called external respiration in western medicine.

 The fresh oxygen travels, by way of your blood, to every cell in your body.
 The cells will then take up this oxygen supply and use it in the process of making energy to continue to function.
-They do not only take up oxygen, but exchange it for carbon-dioxide, that is a by product of the cell’s activity, having used up the oxygen supplied previously.
+They do not only take up oxygen but exchange it for carbon-dioxide, that is a by-product of the cell’s activity, having used up the oxygen supplied previously.
 This CO2 now enters the bloodstream, to be transported back to the lungs, so that it can leave the body.

 The lungs themselves cannot “breathe”, the only expand and collapse like a sponge, through the aid of muscles that actively force them to change their size and shape.
 The most important such muscles are the diaphragm, a large, dome-shaped muscle underneath your lungs, and the intercostals, those being small helper muscles, that sit between your ribs.

 - With each inhale, your diaphragm contracts and flattens, pulling your lungs down.
 At the same time, the small muscles between the ribs also contract, lifting up the ribcage.
 This two-way pull ensures that the lungs will expand, initiating an inhale.
 When you exhale, the diaphragm and the intercostals all relax at once.
 The rib cage collapses, and the diaphragm returns to its original dome-shape, forcing your lungs to shrink, pressing the air out of them, initiating an exhalation.
-(An interesting fact is, that in Chinese medicine, the diaphragm is regarded the barrier between upper and lower body, as this is how far oxygen may enter the body by the means of external respiration, and without the aid of the blood stream.)
+(An interesting fact is, that in Chinese medicine, the diaphragm is regarded the barrier between upper and lower body, as this is how far oxygen may enter the body by the means of external respiration, and without the aid of the bloodstream.)

 Simple Abdominal Breathing